 What’s the ideal humidity level for my home?

-The ideal indoor humidity level for your home is between 35% and 50% to ensure comfort and health and prevent mould growth.
+The optimal humidity level for your home is between 30% and 50% to ensure comfort and health and prevent mould growth.

 Can using a humidifier with my air conditioner increase my energy bills?